 2. Low Bar Back Squat

-This is performed the exact same way as the high barbell squat, except you’d place your feet slightly more than shoulder width apart and the barbell a little below the traps.
+It's like the high barbell squat but with feet wider than shoulder width and the barbell just below the traps.

 3. Front Squat